SystemsApproach/private5g/ran.rst

     First tier of RAN disaggregation: Split RAN.

-The second tier of disaggregation is vertical, focusing on control/user plane separation (CUPS) of the CU, and resulting in CU-U and CU-C shown in :numref:`Figure %s <fig-disagg2>`.
+The second tier of disaggregation focuses on the control/user plane separation (CUPS) of the CU, resulting in the CU-U and CU-C shown in :numref:`Figure %s <fig-disagg2>`.
 The control plane in question is the 3GPP control plane, where the CU-U realizes a pipeline for user traffic and the CU-C focuses on control message signaling between Mobile Core and the disaggregated RAN components (as well as to the UE).

 .. _fig-disagg2:
 .. figure:: figures/sdn/Slide8.png